RachelitaSE/python-course-assignments/day02/README.md

 The second step caculate the change in the realistic value of the money due to the change in the cpi.
 Input is : amount (in ILS), initial date, end date Output : the realistic value of the money in ILS

+* I am not sure the Gui works properly - I am working on it.